Why get accident, sickness and unemployment cover?

 - accident, sickness and unemployment

-You can choose which is best for you, for example, your employer might provide great sick pay and so you will only be concerned with unemployment insurance.
+You can choose which is best for you.
+For example, your employer might provide great sick pay and so you will only be concerned with unemployment insurance.

 How much cover do I need?

 You’ll then see a page listing your quotes in price order, with the cheapest at the top.
-There are also different tabs you can select to view the different kinds of cover and how much they would cost.
+There are also different tabs you can select to see the different kinds of cover and how much they would cost.